What’s on offer

 We understand that absence due to illness and important family commitments can be unavoidable, but we try to encourage a real sense of teamwork from children and parents so we can always do our best.

 |Thursday||Choir practice at the Abbey||6pm||7.30pm|

 Your son will get the first Sunday and third Sunday morning off each month, when the girls are singing, to give you flexibility in terms of organising family activities.

 The safety of your son is a priority.
-Romsey Abbey operates a Child Protection policy and all members of the Abbey community who deal regularly with choristers and other children – clergy, members of staff, choir parents and adult members of the choir – are vetted by the Disclosure and Barring Service (formerly the Criminal Records Bureau).
+Romsey Abbey operates a Child Protection policy and all members of the Abbey community who deal regularly with choristers and other children – clergy, members of staff, choir parents and adult members of the choir – are vetted by the Disclosure and Barring Service.